City

 Do you need a car in Boston, MA?

 Having a car in Boston, MA, can be very helpful.
-The city has a good public transportation system, but owning a car offers flexibility and convenience.
-It can make commuting easier, especially if the job is located in areas not well-served by public transit.
+The city's public transportation is good, but a car offers more flexibility and convenience.
+It can make it easier to get to job interviews and commute to work.

 What is the job market like in Boston, MA?